slevithan/oniguruma-to-es/README.md

 ## 👀 Similar projects

-[JsRegex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma that has slightly different syntax/behavior).
+[JsRegex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma with mostly shared syntax/behavior).
 It's written in Ruby and relies on the [Regexp::Parser](https://github.com/ammar/regexp_parser) Ruby gem, which means regexes must be pre-transpiled to use them in JavaScript.
-Compared to Oniguruma-To-ES, it produces regexes with more edge cases that don't perfectly translate their behavior to JavaScript.
+Compared to Oniguruma-To-ES, it doesn't focus as much on total accuracy so it doesn't always translate edge case behavior.

 ## 🏷️ About